PhanKydeptrai/TubeTuner/README_EN.md

 - YouTube keyboard shortcuts still work normally (Space, M, F, ←, →, ↑, ↓)
 - Settings are automatically saved and applied to all YouTube tabs
 - Each feature can be toggled independently as needed
+- Section collapsed/expanded states are remembered
+- Theme preferences (light/dark) are saved and applied for every time you open the extension
+- Exported settings files are in JSON format and can be shared with others
 - If you encounter issues, try refreshing the YouTube page or disabling/enabling the extension
-- Theme preferences (light/dark) are saved and applied for every time you open the extension

 ## File Structure